-83. Just east of CD28 is CD15, a skinny, more than 250-mile-long district running from McAllen to Guadalupe County.
+102. Just east of CD28 is CD15, a skinny, more than 250-mile-long district running from McAllen to Guadalupe County.
 More than 70 percent of CD15's voting-eligible population is Latino, a percentage that is largely unchanged from the previous map.
-More compact districts could readily be drawn that would enable Latino voters to elect their candidates of choice.
+Plaintiffs do not challenge CD15, although Plaintiffs' demonstration maps require changes to CD15, which make CD15 more compact than it is in the Enacted Map, to address issues in surrounding districts.